HakamShams/Synthetic_Multivariate_Anomalies/README.md

 ### Citation
-If you find our work useful for you, please cite:
+If you find our work useful, please cite:

 ```